imagexd/imagexd.github.io/_posts/2017-03-20-tutorial-materials.md

 **If you do not have a working setup, please contact the instructors.
 We have a limited number of hosted online accounts available for attendees, but using your own system is highly preferred.**

+### ImageJ

+- Fiji

+Installation instructions are available here: http://fiji.sc/#download

+For this demo we will use samples that will be fetched from the [imagej.net](image.net) site through the application, so no separate downloads are required.

+- ImageJ Notebooks

+We encourage downloading Beaker and opening the ImageJ tutorials notebook prior to the tutorial.
+This will automatically fetch the necessary dependencies.

+Recently the ImageJ community has begun using Beaker Notebook for interactive coding.
+Beaker is like Jupyter notebook, but is built upon the JVM.
+It has some unique features that are a bit more challenging to incorporate into Jupyter notebook; in particular, Beaker is a polyglot notebook where switching between languages within a single notebook while maintaining access to the same scope/variables.

+Beaker installation instructions are available here:  http://beakernotebook.com/getting-started?scroll